Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 Romantic Reserve

 Green Point has great family appeal during the day.
 As the set sets, it can get a little less reserved and little more romantic.
-The attraction for most though is it's fantastic views of Sydney.
-You can sit there for hours and watch the harbour's comings and goings.
+The attraction for most though is its fantastic views of Sydney.
+You can sit there for hours and watch the harbour’s comings and goings.

 How to get to Green Point Reserve